2019 - current

 ARTISTS: Ahmed Alsoudani, Caroline Bergvall, Edwige Charlot, Jason De León + Michael Wells + Lucy Cahill, Eric Gottesman, Mohamad Hafez, Romuald Hazoumè, Ranu Mukherjee, Daniel Quintanilla + United YES, María Patricia Tinajero, and Yu-Wen Wu.

-In addition to the ICA exhibition, MAKING MIGRATION VISIBLE is a state-wide initiative featuring events by more than seventy partner organizations offering parallel exhibitions, film screenings, performances, lectures, community dinners, poetry, and more.
+In addition to the exhibition in the Institute of Contemporary Art at MECA, MAKING MIGRATION VISIBLE is a state-wide initiative featuring events by more than seventy partner organizations offering parallel exhibitions, film screenings, performances, lectures, community dinners, poetry, and more.
 The initiative also included a day-long symposium, ART+POLITICS, inviting leaders in the art community to speak on the role of art in cultivating spaces for civic engagement on controversial topics and sparking social change.

 Co-curated with Catherine Besteman for the Institute of Contemporary Art at Maine College of Art.
 The exhibition was made possible in part thanks to the support of private donors, Colby College, the Lunder Foundation, and the National Endowment for the Arts.